mckeebase/.github/profile/readme.md

 # Welcome to McKeeLab
 ## Creating solutions for 21st Century Digital Healthcare
 ### Some projects we are working on:
-* GenOCEANIC - an open standards [openEHR](https://openehr.org/) approach to Genomics test ordering
+* [GenOCEANIC](https://github.com/mckeelab/genoceanic) - an open standards [openEHR](https://openehr.org/) approach to Genomics test ordering
 * [GenTest](https://github.com/mckeelab/test-dir-architecture) - a re-architecturing of the NHSE Genomic Test Directory

+### Projects we are watching with interest:
+* [PedigreeJS](https://github.com/CCGE-BOADICEA/pedigreejs) - a javascript tool for rendering pedigrees (as used in [CanRisk](https://canrisk.org/))
-* Medical Markdown - exploring ways of making clinical noting fast and easy in the digital age
+* [Medical Markdown](https://github.com/open-health-hub/medical-markdown) - exploring ways of making clinical noting fast and easy in the digital age

+### Unmet needs? - ideas welcome!
+* Easy pedigree notation and editing in plain text boxes (focus back on the keyboard rather than chasing a mouse around a screen)
+* Pedigree parsing to rapidly convert between different formats
+* Standalone phenotype picker that generates a text output that can be consumed by an EHR or CDS app

 ---------
 Dr Shane McKee's personal github repositories here: [shanemuk](http://github.com/shanemuk)